corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node/component-topology.md

 You can find a range of information in the tables on the node database.
 Some of the most important database tables are:

-* Flow checkpoints.
-If the node encounters a problem during a flow, it can recover it from a checkpoint.
+* Flow checkpoints: If the node encounters a problem during a flow, it can recover it from a checkpoint.
 * Network parameters: Network parameters are the configuration settings of a business network, and are common to all parties on the network.
 * States: States are outputs of transactions, and are stored in tables within the Corda Vault.
 * Transactions: The node database stores all transactions that the node has created or used in transaction resolution.